Our Commitment

 By sourcing and selling second hand items, we contribute to the conservation of resources.
 Thrift is inherently circular and provides one of the most effective solutions to mitigate the environmental cost of clothing and extending its life.

 The vast majority of the clothing and textiles we source are sold to our retail or wholesale customers.
-During fiscal year 2023, we processed 984 million pounds and 274 million items of secondhand goods, respectively.
+During fiscal year 2024, we processed 1 billion pounds and sold 291 million items of secondhand goods to our thrifters, respectively.

 Governance